-The City will begin implementing a voluntary watering schedule affective July 1 through September 15th.
+The City has implemented a voluntary watering schedule affective June 1st through September 15th.
 Residents with odd numbered street addresses are asked to water only on Wednesdays, Fridays and Sundays.
 Residents with even numbered street addresses water only on Tuesdays, Thursdays and Saturdays.
-Mondays are non-watering days to allow the Cities reservoirs to recharge after the weekend.
+Mondays are non-watering days to allow the City's reservoirs to recharge after the weekend.
 For more information visit www.Cityofferndale.org or contact the City at 360-384-4302.